-The central muqarnas dome is already an attractive shape.
-Its geometry is clearly defined, as are its constituent elements, the muqarnas blocks.
-The central dome can have a variety of symmetries, which in turn, will define the shape of more complex compositions.
-Of these more complex muqarnas arrangements, the most basic is the expansion of the central muqarnas dome itself.
+The traditional central muqarnas dome is already an attractive shape.
+Its geometry is clearly defined.
+So are its constituent elements, the muqarnas blocks.
+The central dome can have a variety of symmetries.
+These in turn, determine the shape of more complex compositions.
+Of these more complex muqarnas arrangements, the first and most basic is the expansion of the central muqarnas dome itself.

-I refer to the expanded sections of the central dome as tiers.
-I initially discovered only two, the ‘Ray’ and the ‘Crescent’ expansion methods.
-These are pictured above in a manner that displays each technique.
-Interestingly, the bottom edge of each tier for each expansion method is identical.
+I named the expanded sections of the central dome tiers.
+Initially, I discovered only two expansion methods, ‘Ray’ and ‘Crescent’.
+These are pictured at the top of the page.
+The image displays each technique.
+Importantly, the bottom edge of each tier for each expansion method is identical.
 This means that, if desired, more than one method can be used on the same dome.

 The ‘Crescent’ expansion method is the next I developed.
 Here is its animation.
 By having alternate layers curve in opposite directions the effect is more pleasing.
 It has three tiers.
-Note: the central dome is identical to the one above.
+Note: the central dome is identical to the ‘Ray’ dome above.

-As a demonstration of the validity of this rather ad hoc approach I offer a rendering of the ‘Flame’ method below, which is diagrammed in the top right of the image above.
+To demonstrate the validity of my approach above I offer a 3D rendering of the ‘Flame’ method below.
+It is diagrammed in the top right of the image above.
 Note: the lines are a partial plan view of the central muqarnas dome.

 I hope you have enjoyed this look at a small corner of muqarnas compositions.
-There are so many unique families of forms, plus surprisingly complex compositions made from elements from very different, seemingly incompatible shapes.
-The study of muqarnas will involve me for the rest of my life, and, if I am very lucky, some other individual or individuals will be infected with the same determined fascination that attracts me to these gems of Islamic architecture.
+There are so many unique families of forms.
+Moreover, surprisingly complex compositions are possible.
+They are made from elements from very different shapes.
+I’ll study muqarnas for the rest of my life.